 In speaking to his rationale Jim noted: “We ultimately decided to partner with LM as they share our vision for growing IT and can provide the financial, professional and operating resources required to accomplish our goals and provide our customers with the best bearing products in the world”.
 “I am also excited to be a shareholder in LM, and I look forward to helping LM accomplish its goal of building a first class manufacturing company.”

 Private equity can bring more than cash

 Private Equity can be a good partner for a company where a combination of capital and smarts can reinvigorate revenue growth.
-In this example Jim diversified his net worth by partially cashing out, but retains a minority position in the combined entity which is a bigger, more diversified, stronger company that will be monetized in the next five years; effectively providing a second bite at the apple.
+In the example above Jim diversified his net worth by partially cashing out, but retains a minority position in the combined entity which is a bigger, more diversified, stronger company that will be monetized (i.e. sold again) in the next five years, effectively providing a second bite at the apple.

 For more on private equity, see: Who Will Pay More – A Strategic or Financial Buyer?

 For more on other forms of private capital, see: Navigating the World of Private Capital